dwkw98/bozhi-/README.md

 # 博知 (Bozhi)

-Bozhi is an open-source social platform where users can share posts, interact with others, and stay updated with trending topics.
+Bozhi is an open-source social platform where users can share posts, interact with others, and stay updated with trending topics
 The interface is in Chinese, so foreign users may need translation support.

 ## Features